zpainter/iassist/content/about/general-assembly-minutes-2002.md

 officially opened 13 June, 2002

-The first IASSIST web site, created in 1995, focused on answering such questions as \"who we are\" and \"what we are about\".
-The new web site will instead focus on \"why you want to come to this site\", and \"what you will get by coming to IASSIST\".
+The first IASSIST web site, created in 1995, focused on answering such questions as "who we are" and "what we are about".
+The new web site will instead focus on "why you want to come to this site", and "what you will get by coming to IASSIST".

 The site will also be available have the DNS www.iassist.info.